The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 (c) the Administrative Province.

-6.4 Together, these mechanisms create a tri-point governance structure preventing dominance by any single capital.
+6.5 Together, these mechanisms establish a tri-point governance structure in which authority is distributed geographically and institutionally, preventing concentration in any single centre.

 7. Judicial Architecture and Constitutional Review

-7.1 The system establishes a shared judicial architecture for federal constitutional matters.
+7.1 The system establishes a shared judicial architecture for constitutional matters arising under the framework.

 7.2 Regional courts remain fully autonomous in all ordinary legal matters.